 I have to disagree with that.

 To view links or images in signatures your post count must be 10 or greater.
 You currently have 0 posts.
-St John of Kronstadt To view links or images in signatures your post count must be 10 or greater.
+Simon of Taibutheh To view links or images in signatures your post count must be 10 or greater.
 You currently have 0 posts.

 Did He not tell Peter that he would deny Him 3 times?
 And wasn't that exactly what Peter did?
 It really doesn't matter "if" Peter could have "chose" this, or could have "chose" that!
 Because he didnt; but did exactly what God Said he would do!